'Hope smiles from the threshold of the year to come, whispering ‘it will be happier'.

-We’ve put together all the relevant information you need and the procedures you must follow when someone dies.
-At Welham Jones, we understand how difficult this time is and we want to make things as easy and straightforward for you as possible.
+We’ve put together all the relevant information you need and the procedures you must follow when someone dies, whether they pass away at home, in a nursing home/hospice or in hospital.
+At Welham Jones, your local Kent funeral directors, we understand how difficult this time is and we want to make things as easy and straightforward for you as possible.

 Issued at the time of death or made available for collection shortly after, from the doctor’s surgery or the Bereavement Services department of the hospital.
 If the doctor cannot certify the cause of death, he or she will refer the death to HM Coroner (See the Coroner below).

 Required by law within five working days in the district where they died.
 The Registrar of Births, Marriages and Deaths will require a number of documents or information about the deceased, including: